 This song sheet displays the words to the song "Sevivon, Sov Sov Sov" in both written Hebrew transliteration and picture symbols, so that all children can follow along.

 Hanukkah File Folder Activities

 File folder activities can help children review ideas and familiarize them with Jewish objects.
 Since they are inexpensive and relatively easy to make, you can accumulate a large stack of file folder activities in no time!
 The visual nature of file folder activities takes advantage of the visual strengths of children with autism and many other developmental disabilities.
 Click for the Gateways Guide to Making File Folder Activities.

 The File Folder Guide for Teachers gives teachers specific tips for using file folder activities in the classroom.
 It also gives special instructions for helping students to make their own file folder activities, and tips for storing and organizing your classroom file folder activity library.

 Each file folder activity listed below is presented with a photograph of the activity and a downloadable kit that includes visual instructions and the materials to make your own!

-Color Match Days of Chanukah
+Color Match Days of Hanukkah